atuttle/blog/blog/2021/tdd-by-example-kent-beck.md

 1. Run the tests and succeed
 1. Refactor to remove duplication

 Upon first encountering this list, I couldn't fathom what sort of duplication might exist.
-The whole point of this process is to test so fervantly-tiny a component, how could we possibly have duplicated anything?
+The whole point of this process is to test so fervently-tiny a component, how could we possibly have duplicated anything?

 By this time, the test has been left as previously written, but the application code has started to come together as: